Mostafasery/Microservices/README.md

 1. Namespace – k8s/namespace.yaml
 2. Deployment – k8s/deployment.yaml
 3. Service – k8s/service.yaml
-The deployment references the Docker image from GHCR and the service exposes port 80 to the public.
+The deployment references the Docker image from GHCR and the service exposes port 80 to the public using ELB loadbalancer service type of AWS
 ________________________________________
 Prometheus Deployment
 Prometheus is deployed using Helm in the monitoring namespace and exposed with a LoadBalancer to monitor cluster metrics.
 Key commands:
 helm install prometheus prometheus-community/prometheus --namespace monitoring --create-namespace kubectl patch svc prometheus-server -n monitoring -p '{"spec": {"type": "LoadBalancer"}}'
 ________________________________________
 GitHub Actions Workflow
 The CI/CD pipeline automates: